 The emergence of the Internet of things or IoT is the dawn of an era of the web enablement of the physical world.
 With the help of internet connectivity and a host of web devices and sensors, IoT has dramatically improved the quality of both life and work today.
-It has increased efficiency, cut down costs, and decreased human efforts.
+It has increased efficiency, cut down costs, decreased human efforts in many ways, and made businesses and a wide range of systems run more smoothly such as a laboratory information system.
 The IoT invasion is so strong that its global market will reach $7.4 trillion by 2020.

 One of the major applications of IoT is in asset management and tracking.
 IoT is said to provide at least a 25% reduction in costs by effective asset management and tracking in healthcare.

 A Cisco survey reveals that the potential bottom-line savings in organizations obtained by harnessing IoT would be nearly $8 trillion in the next 10 years.
 Of this, 25% would be from effective asset utilisation, amounting to $2.1 trillion.

 Asset management involves the management of all physical assets of an organization along with their details like location, status, due dates etc. Asset management and tracking has become one of the main priorities in healthcare as it saves hospitals both time and money.

 In a hospital, the physical assets may include the medical equipment, supplies, infrastructure and even staff and physician services.
 Every hospital has to consciously track its physical assets as their chances of damage, demurrage, loss or repair are high.
 Hospitals tend to lose money due to improper or inefficient asset tracking by ordering unwanted supplies, duplication of orders, medicine short supply, equipment not being serviced on time etc. Patients tend to lose time, money and patience due to long queues at hospitals waiting for physicians, scanning, beds, nurses etc. Alert asset management can effectively reduce these delays and ensure patient satisfaction and profitability for the hospital.